chetasborse/OpenSchool/README.md

 - 2. View new requests and accept if you are available.
 <p align="center">
  <img width=700px height=200px src="screenshots/request_session.png" alt="Complete and rate"></a>
 - 3. Wait for the student to confirm.
+You can share the meeting link if the student confirms.
 <p align="center">
  <img width=700px height=200px src="screenshots/share_link" alt="Complete and rate"></a>
 <!-- [Back To The Top](#read-me-template)  -->